 from a file using the method

-value of an individual option can be changed by passing its name and
+individual option can be changed by passing its name and value to the

-unrecognised or the value is illegal.
-The current value of an option
+the value is illegal.
+The current value of an option is obtained by

 HiGHS is based on the high performance dual revised simplex implementation (HSOL) and its parallel variant (PAMI) developed by Qi Huangfu.
 Features such as presolve, crash and advanced basis start have been added by Julian Hall and Ivet Galabova.
-Other features and the interfaces have been written by Michael Feldmeier.
+The QP solver and original language interfaces were written by Michael Feldmeier.
+Leona Gottwald wrote the MIP solver.
+The software engineering of HiGHS was developed by Ivet Galabova.

 In the absence of a release paper, academic users of HiGHS are kindly requested to cite the following article